Two World Leading Symposia Coming Up

 The second International round table Symposium on Trauma and Bleeding Management with Endovascular and Hybrid Surgical Methods, will take place in Örebro, Sweden: 7-9th June 2018.

-Its about endovascular and open methods for hemmorage control (ENDOVASCULAR RESCUSITATION), REBOA, vascular injuries, complexed trauma, iatrogenic and spontaneous bleeding as well as PPH.
+Its about endovascular and open methods for hemmorage control (ENDOVASCULAR RESUSCITATION), REBOA, vascular injuries, complexed trauma, iatrogenic and spontaneous bleeding as well as PPH.
 REBOA for non-trauma and other endo methods… Exciting developments that are in clinical use!

 Don’t miss the chance to be a part of this paradigm shift!

 The preliminary program will be out next month and will change according to the developments in the field.
 Expect up-to-date reports on EVTM, REBOA data and much more…

 We are proud to anounce the EVTM round tables 2018 chairs (confirmed):

 Joe Love Trauma USA

 Megan Brenner Trauma/Vascular USA